I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 Did I put this on the bottom of the stack?

-The um what did I do with this?
+The, what did I do with this?

-Maybe it's late.
+Maybe it's blitzed.

-Yes, Federal Appeals Court has ordered Shell Oil to stop its exploratory drilling program off the north coast of Alaska, at least until a hearing in August.
+Yes, federal appeals court has ordered Shell Oil to stop its exploratory drilling program off the north coast of Alaska, at least until a hearing in August.

-Vessels currently located in the area shall cease all operations performed in furtherance of that program that need not depart the area, said the Ninth Circus.
+Vessels currently located in the area shall cease all operations performed in furtherance of that program.

 Opponents contend that the Minerals Management Service approved Shell's plan without fully considering that a large spill would harm marine mammals, including bowhead and beluga whales.

-And they question whether cleaning up a sizable spill would even be possible in these icy waters.
+They say polar bears could be harmed, and they question whether cleaning up a sizable spill would even be possible in these icy waters.

-So here we are, the same damn people demanding energy independence, standing in the way of drilling that an oil company, Shell had been granted the right to do.
+So here we are, the same damn people demanding energy independence, standing in the way of drilling that an oil company, Shell, had been granted the right to do.

-And uh the Ninth Circus, they are the most overturned appellate court at the U.S. Supreme Court, but this is not anywhere near the U.S. Supreme Court.
+And the Ninth Circus, they are the most overturned appellate court at the U.S. Supreme Court, but this is not anywhere near the U.S. Supreme Court.

-What do you think the odds are that uh Shell will ever get the right to drill back now that they've been ordered to be suspended?
+What do you think the odds are that Shell will ever get the right to drill back now that they've been ordered to be suspended?

 Here's Jeff in Kansas City, Missouri.

-Hey Jeff, welcome to the EIV network.
+Hey, Jeff, welcome to the EIB Network.

 Thank you, sir.

-That's uh great to have you with us.
+It's great to have you with us.

-Um actually the producers of the show are being very consistent because if you look back on the history of the show, the presidents they've had in the past have been two black males and one white male, of which the white male turned out to be the evil of all the presidents.
+Actually, the producers of the show are being very consistent because if you look back on the history of the show, the presidents they've had in the past have been two black males and one white male, of which the white male turned out to be the evil of all the presidents.

 Here's the thing.